 Words to Know in Discussing Diamonds and Reading a Diamond Grading Report (Certificate)

 The flat, center top of a diamond is called the table.

-The top half of the diamond is called the crown and bottom half is called the pavilion.
-The band in the middle separating the crown from the pavilion is called the girdle.
+The top half (actually less than half) of the diamond is called the crown and bottom half is called the pavilion.
+The widest point of the diamond separating the crown from the pavilion is called the girdle.

 The point at the very bottom of a diamond is called the culet.